2014 Local Winners

 The PBS Kids Writers Contest is open to any child in grades K-3 who wants to write and illustrate their own story.
-Submit your story to WEDU for judging and a chance to win cool prizes!
-Local winning stories will be submitted to the national PBS Kids Writers Contest for judging.
-Everyone who enters will receive a Certificate of Achievement.
+Next year’s WEDU PBS Kids Writers Contest is scheduled to begin January 2015.

 Information for educators